 The system will ask if you want to propagate that value to other presets.
 For this example anser No.

 At this point, only Preset1 have the /MyProjects path explicitly defined for it.
 But when loading any other preset it will also use the same value, because the Projects path have not been specifically saved for it.
 So from this point the projects path will still remain as /MyProjects, no matter what preset you select.

 Now let's say that we go to Preset2, set Projects to /MyProjects2, and save the Preset2 preset.

 - Whenever we load Preset1 the projects path we will set to/MyProjects

 - Whenever we load Preset2, the projects path we will set to /MyProjects2

-- But if we load Preset3 or Preset4, the projects path will simply not change at all.
+- But if we load Preset3 or Preset4, the projects path will simply not change.
 It will stay in the last value that was loaded by a previous preset.
 This is because Preset3 and Preset4 have no saved value for this field, so they do not overwrite the current value.

 Now let´s say that you select Preset1, change projects path to /MySharedProjects, and save preset.
 But this time you answer yes to the propagate presets question.
-From this point, all presets will have the /MySharedProjects path defined for them, so it is the used path for all cases.
+From this point, all presets will have the /MySharedProjects path defined for them, so it will be the only projects path for all cases.

 Finally, let's say that now we set Preset4 to /MyProjects4, and save it (with no propagation).

 From this point, whenever you load Preset4 it will always load /MyProjects4 as the projects path, while all other presets will always load /MySharedProjects as the projects path. (please note the difference with the previous example: Now there are no presets with undefined paths, so no preset will stay "in the current value")